linode/docs/docs/guides/platform/marketplace/drupal-marketplace-app/index.md

     ![You will be brought to your Drupal site's admin panel where you can begin building your Drupal site.](drupal-admin-panel.png)

-### Software Included
+## Software Included

-The Drupal Marketplace App will install the following required software on your Linode:
+The Drupal Marketplace App installs the following required software on your Linode:

 | **Software** | **Description** |
 |:--------------|:------------|